The role of Citizen Reviewers in dementia research

 Over the past two years, over 40 Citizen Reviewers have participated in the ASRP Peer Review Process.

 - The Citizen Reviewer role has created a new way to improve the inclusivity of those with lived experience within the evaluation of research proposals.

 - Citizen Reviewers also ensure that the research the Alzheimer Society funds through the ASRP is not only relevant, but meaningful to those it impacts.

 - Citizen Reviewers give a voice to people with lived experience of dementia in determining funding and prioritizing the value of real-life experience within the dementia research space.

-Below, hear from Roger Marple – an advocate for dementia care, research and awareness and a person living with young onset Alzheimer's – about his role as a Citizen Reviewer for the Alzheimer Society.
+Below, hear from Roger Marple – who was an advocate for dementia care, research and awareness and a person living with young onset Alzheimer's – about his role as a Citizen Reviewer for the Alzheimer Society.
 Roger spoke on this topic in early 2022 as part of a World Health Organization dementia blueprint presentation.

 Training and engagement